ZeyiCai/Stillbirth_Licenses_Statistics2/README.md

 ## Statement on LLM usage

-Some of the code and analysis were written with the help of ChatGPT.
+Some of the code and analysis were written with the help of ChatGPT and from @tellingstorieswithdata.
 And the entire chat history is available in other/llm/usage.txt.